radebekhethelo55-dot/DevSecOps-Scanner-/README.md

 # Automated Cloud Compliance Scanner (DevSecOps CI/CD)

-A DevSecOps demonstration featuring automated Static Application Security Testing (SAST) for Infrastructure as Code (IaC) using Terraform, GitHub Actions, and Checkov.
+This is a DevSecOps demonstration featuring automated Static Application Security Testing (SAST) for Infrastructure as Code (IaC) using Terraform, GitHub Actions, and Checkov.

 ## Overview
 Shifting security left by integrating security scanning directly into the CI/CD deployment pipeline.
 This repository uses intentionally vulnerable Terraform configurations to demonstrate how automated pipelines intercept security misconfigurations before deployment.